-Electric sales margins were \$80.8 million in 2014, resulting in an increase of \$4.6 million compared to 2013.
+Electric sales margin was \$80.8 million in 2014, resulting in an increase of \$4.6 million compared to 2013.
 Approximately \$4.4 million of the increase reflects higher electric distribution rates and \$0.2 million reflects higher sales volume due to growth in customers.

-The increase in Total Electric Operating Revenue of \$28.0 million, or 14.7%, in 2014 compared to 2013 reflects higher electric sales margins of \$4.6 million and higher costs of sales of \$23.4 million, which are tracked costs that are passed through directly to customers.
+The increase in Total Electric Operating Revenue of \$28.0 million, or 14.7%, in 2014 compared to 2013 reflects higher electric distribution rates and higher costs of electric sales, which are tracked costs that are passed through directly to customers.